benvaljean/benvaljean.github.io/_posts/2008-12-19-Disk_Partition_alignment.markdown

 1\.
 Partition offset:\
 For SCSI:

-    fdisk -l /dev/sd*
+    fdisk -lu /dev/sd<x>

 For IDE:

-    fdisk -l /dev/hd*
+    fdisk -lu /dev/hd<x>

+where <x> is the device suffix.

-Look for the \'Start\' value for the partition you wish to align.
-The values shown are in bytes, for instance 64k = 65536.
+Look for the \'Start\' value for the partition that needs to be aligned.
+The values shown are in sectors, not cylinders.

 2\.
 Cluster size / File Allocation Unit size:\
 As root, type the following: